 - It’s better for mobility or other medical concerns.
 If you have a medical concern that’s irritated by the use of toilet paper, a gentle stream of water may be the answer to your prayers.
 And if you or a loved one has difficulty cleaning up due to limited mobility, a bidet will help you to reclaim your dignity.

 What’s not so great about a bidet?

 - Bidets are not a total replacement for toilet paper.
+Just like those who ask the question “do you use your hand with a bidet”, the question of this fixture to replace toilet papers always pop up.
 Depending on the bidet, you may still need toilet paper to remove some waste before using your appliance.
 You may also choose to use TP to dry yourself, while others prefer a washable towel.

 - It’s an extra expense.
 While you may save money in toilet paper in the long-run, you have to account for the up-front cost.
 Depending on your preferred model, a bidet can cost from $40 to $1,000!

 - Your water bill might increase.
 Bidets obviously add some water to your flush.